It is one of the most important and debated questions for policymakers and scholars of cyber conflict: Are cyber capabilities escalatory?

 In the Cold War, scholars made the simple distinction between vertical escalation(increased intensity of violence) and horizontal escalation (geographic spread).
 The implication was that escalation brought one closer to all-out war.
 But, as with NATO’s then-doctrine of “escalating to deescalate,” the reverse could also be the case.12

 In cyber conflict, horizontal escalation has come to mean intensification within cyberspace itself and is generally considered less serious than vertical escalation out of cyberspace to the use of lethal, kinetic weapons.
-Martin Libicki defines escalation as “an increase in the intensity or scope of conflict that crosses threshold(s) considered significant by one or more of the participants.”
-Intensity is both “number of troops committed to the fight” (measuring inputs, which is comparable to sending more infantry and Marines to Afghanistan) and cyber operations that have a more significant impact (measuring outputs or effects).13 Libicki also adds a third element, determining if one incident was in response to another.
+Martin Libicki adopts the definition of Morgan et al., and defines escalation as “an increase in the intensity or scope of conflict that crosses threshold(s) considered significant by one or more of the participants.”
+Intensity is both “number of troops committed to the fight” (measuring inputs, which is comparable to sending more infantry and marines to Afghanistan) and cyber operations that have a more significant impact (measuring outputs or effects).13 Libicki also adds a third element, determining if one incident was in response to another.
 We fully agree with the first two elements, though, as we explore further below, we believe the third element may be unnecessary.

 Within the U.S. military over the last two decades, the predominant image for what defined cyber success was rooted in Cold War traditions of deterrence: Stability is achieved by having fearsome cyber capabilities and an understood willingness to use them if pressed.
 Since early 2018, thanks in large part to the work of several international relations scholars, this has shifted to a different assessment: To achieve stability, the military must not only possess capabilities but also routinely use them to counter adversaries.